artisan-roaster-scope/artisan/_pages/doc.md

 ### Installation

-Installation of Artisan is quite simple on all platforms.
-Still we give some hints on specific setups in the [Installation Instructions](https://github.com/artisan-roaster-scope/artisan/blob/master/wiki/Installation.md).
+The setup of Artisan is quite simple on all platforms.
+The necessary steps and some hints on specific setups are detailed in the [Installation Instructions](https://github.com/artisan-roaster-scope/artisan/blob/master/wiki/Installation.md).

 ### Getting Started

-The Artisan team is maintaining a [Getting Started](http://bit.ly/ArtisanGetStarted) guide.
+The Artisan team is maintaining a [Getting Started](http://bit.ly/ArtisanGetStarted) guide to ease the on-boarding.

 ### Blog